lucasmlisboa/lucasmlisboa/README.md

 <h1> - Hiii, welcome to my github!! 😃 </h1>
 <!-- <img src="https://rondonia.ro.gov.br/wp-content/uploads/2020/09/Bandeira-Nacionalsímbolo-maior-da-Pátria-Brasileira-Foto-Divulgação.jpg"  width="5%"> -->
+My name is Lucas Lisbôa
+I'm Brazilian
-My name is Lucas Lisbôa, I'm Brazilian, I'm 26 years old and I have a degree in Systems Analysis and Development. <br>
+I'm 26 years old and I have a degree in Systems Analysis and Development. <br>
 <p> I like cool designs and code.
 Here you can see some of my projects 😊😊😊 </p>

 - Pronouns: He/His